 x.x.3 Network Slice specific authentication

-This clause specifies the optional-to-use Network slice-specific authentication and authorization between a UE and an AAA server (AAA-S).
+This clause specifies the optional-to-use Network slice-specific authentication and authorization between a UE and an AAA server (AAA-S) which may be owned by an external 3rd party enterprise.
 Network slice-specific authentication and authorization uses a User ID and credentials, different from the 3GPP subscription credentials (e.g. SUPI and credentials used for PLMN access) and takes place after the primary authentication.

 The EAP framework specified in RFC 3748 [27] shall be used for Network slice-specific authentication and authorization between the UE and the AAA server.
-The SEAF/AMF shall perform the role of the EAP Authenticator and communicates with the AAA-S via the AUSF.
-The AUSF undertakes any AAA protocol interworking with the AAA protocol supported by the AAA-S. Multiple EAP methods are possible.
+The SEAF/AMF shall perform the role of the EAP Authenticator and communicates with the AAA-S via the NSSAA Function.
+The NSSAA Function undertakes any AAA protocol interworking with the AAA-S. Multiple EAP methods are possible for slice specific authentication.
+If the AAA-S belongs to a third party the NSSAA Function contacts the AAA-S via a AAA-P. The NSSAA Function and the AAA-P maybe co-located.

-To protect privacy of the EAP ID used for the EAP based Network Slice Specific Authentication and Authoriztation, a privacy-protection capable EAP method is recommended, if privacy protection is required.
+To protect privacy of the EAP ID used for the EAP based Network Slice Specific Authentication and Authorizaation, a privacy-protection capable EAP method is recommended, if privacy protection is required.

 The steps involved in network slice specific authentication and authorization are described below.